Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 The Statute of Autonomy of the Canary Islands, approved by Organic Law 10/1982 of August 10, in paragraph 21 of Article 30, gives the Autonomous Community of the Canary Islands exclusive competence over tourism.

 As part of this exclusive competence and in the exercise of legislative power, Law 7/1995 of April 6, on the Ordering of Canary Island Tourism, was approved, which in its current wording establishes that tourist accommodation services will be offered in hotel or non-hotel modes; in addition, the Canary Island Government will regulate the types of facilities included in each mode.
+This legal mandate was implemented with the approval of Decree 142/2010 of October 4, approving the Regulations of Tourist Accommodation Activity.

 Subsequently, the Cortes General passed Law 4/2013 of June 4, of Measures to Flexibilize and Promote the Property Rental Market, which, in its first article, paragraph 2, adds a subparagraph (e) to Article 5 of Law 29/1994 of Nov.
 24, on Urban Rentals, excluding from the scope of that law “the temporary transfer of use of an entire dwelling furnished and equipped under conditions of immediate use, marketed or promoted through tourism supply channels and carried out for profit, when it is subject to a specific regime arising from its sectoral regulations.”

+Because of the above, it is deemed necessary to develop regulations determining the conditions and requirements to be met by vacation homes, incorporating them into the regulation of tourist accommodation as a new type in the extra-hotel mode.
 However, due to the special characteristics of this extra-hotel typology, which is carried out in houses built or renovated according to requirements already regulated by their specific regulations, and which distinguish them from other types of tourist facilities, neither the construction requirements nor those related to equipment or services applicable to other tourist accommodation facilities should be applied, but they must meet specific requirements.

 The Decree consists of a single article, dedicated to the approval of the Autonomous Community of the Canary Islands Holiday Homes Regulations, the text of which is given below, an additional provision amending the Tourism Accommodation Activity Regulations approved by Decree 142/2010 of October 4, two final provisions regarding licensing and entry into force, and an annex with the contents of the Regulations.